appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-management/upgrade-to-checkpoint-version.md

 # Upgrade to Checkpoint Version

 A checkpoint version is a milestone release that ensures a proper application of any necessary database schema changes, optimizations, or other updates to prevent compatibility issues or data inconsistencies.
 When performing a manual update, you first need to upgrade to a checkpoint version if your Appsmith installation version is prior to `v1.9.2`.
+For a complete list of releases, see [Appsmith releases](https://github.com/appsmithorg/appsmith/releases).

 The available Appsmith checkpoint versions are as follows:

   * `v1.9.2`